 A “statute of limitations” is a legal term meaning the period of time a person has to bring a lawsuit.
 If a party brings a claim after the limitations period expires, then the claim will likely be dismissed, per California Code of Civil Procedure Section 335.1.

 “Tolling” provisions work to stop or temporarily suspend the statute of limitations period.
+When the tolling period comes to an end, the clock starts ticking again.

 California law states that the statute of limitations for most personal injury claims is two years from the date of the injury.
 The two-year period starts to run when the plaintiff knows, or reasonably should know, of the injury.